-Development Consent (SSD-6764) Condition NMP Section Oper atin g Conditions 4. [.]
-The Applicant must: (a) implement all reasonable and feasible measures to minimise the construction, operational, low frequency, road and rail noise of the development; (b) operate a comprehensive noise management system that uses a combination of predictive meteorological forecasting and real-time noise monitoring data to guide the day to day planning of mining operations, and the implementation of both proactive and reactive noise mitigation measures to ensure compliance with the relevant conditions of this consent; Section 5.0 (c) minimise the noise impacts of the development during meteorological conditions when the noise limits in this consent do not apply (see Appendix 6); (d) only use locomotives and rolling stock that are approved to operate on the NSW rail network in accordance with the noise limits in ARTC's EPL; (e) co-ordinate noise management at the site with the noise management at Moolarben and Ulan mines to minimise cumulative noise impacts; and (f) carry out regular monitoring to determine whether the development is complying with the relevant conditions of this consent.
-Nois e M anagement Plan othe r to carrying out any development under this consent, unless the Secretary agrees rwise, the Applicant must prepare a Noise Management Plan for the development to the sfaction of the Secretary.
-This plan must: This NMP (a) be prepared in consultation with the EPA; (b) describe the measures that would be implemented to ensure compliance with the noise criteria and operating conditions in this consent; Section 1.4 & Sectior 2.4 (c) describe the proposed noise management system in detail; and Section 5.0 (d) include a monitoring program that: Section 6.4 evaluates and reports on: - the effectiveness of the noise management system; Section 6.0 & Section - compliance against the noise criteria in this consent; and 9.0 - compliance against the noise operating conditions; • includes a program to calibrate and validate the real-time noise monitoring results with the operator-attended monitoring results over time (so the real-time noise monitoring program can be used as a better indicator of compliance with the noise criteria in this consent and trigger for further operator-attended monitoring); and Section 6.5 defines what constitutes a noise incident, and includes a protocol for identifying and notifying the Department and relevant stakeholders of any noise incidents.
-Section 6.3.5 The Applicant must implement the approved Noise Management Plan for the development.
+Development Consent (SSD-6764) Condition NMP Section No ise M anagement Plan 5. Арр r to carrying out any development under this consent, unless the Secretary agrees otherwise, the licant must prepare a Noise Management Plan for the development to the satisfaction of the retary.
+This plan must: This NMP (a) be prepared in consultation with the EPA; Section 1.3 (b) describe the measures that would be implemented to ensure compliance with the noise criteria and operating conditions in this consent; & Section 2.4 (c) describe the proposed noise management system in detail; and Section 5.0 (d) include a monitoring program that: Figure 6.4 evaluates and reports on: - the effectiveness of the noise management system; Section 6.0 - compliance against the noise criteria in this consent; and & Section 9.0 - compliance against the noise operating conditions; includes a program to calibrate and validate the real-time noise monitoring results with the operator-attended monitoring results over time (so the real-time noise monitoring program can be used as a better indicator of compliance with the noise criteria in this consent and trigger for further operator-attended monitoring); and Section 6.5 • defines what constitutes a noise incident, and includes a protocol for identifying and notifying the Department and relevant stakeholders of any noise incidents.
+Section 6.3.5 6.
+The Applicant must implement the approved Noise Management Plan for the development.
 This NMP

-Table 3 Development Consent Noise Requirements (cont.)
+Table 2-3 Development Consent Noise Assessment